 Mrs. Turk’s formal education continued past high school as she engaged in text-rigorous seminary, Machon Raaya, and traversed independent learning for pleasure.
 Mrs. Turk received a B.A. from Touro College in Psychology and then completed 35 graduate credits in School Psychology at Brooklyn College where she received extensive training in assessment and diagnostics.
 Mrs. Turk also holds a master’s degree in Jewish Education & Jewish Special Education from Touro College.
 She will be the 11th Grade Mechanechet, as well as teaching 11th Grade Chumash; 11th Grade AP Psychology; 10th Grade Machshava; Choir Club; and will lead YSZ’s Learning Center.
 We proudly welcome her aboard!

 Some of Mrs. Yachnes’ hobbies outside of teaching are acting, singing, playing guitar, and hiking.
 Previously she scripted, directed, and produced a Middle School Musical titled “Take Me Home” that made waves in the community for weeks after.
 With a passion for creativity, Mrs. Yachnes was the Summer Director of Project Seed Girls.
-A dedicated staff member in camps Nageela Orlando and Agudah Midwest, Mrs. Yachnes loves watching her girls blossom into confident young adults.
-Mrs. Yachnes is currently pursuing her Masters of Education in Digital Learning Design and Leadership from the University of Illinois Urbana-Champaign.
-Mrs. Yachnes is thrilled to meet everyone!
+A dedicated staff member in camps Chazak, Nageela Orlando, Nageela Midwest, and Agudah Midwest, Mrs. Yachnes loves watching her girls blossom into confident young adults.
+Mrs. Yachnes earned her Masters of Education in Digital Learning Design and Leadership from the University of Illinois Urbana-Champaign.
+Mrs. Yachnes is thrilled to see everyone!